Siege of Orléans (1428–1429): Assault on the Tourelles

 15th-century depiction of the French troops attacking an English temporary wooden fort at the siege of Orléans.

 Joan had been wounded in the foot by stepping on a metal spike during the assault on the Augustins, and was taken back to Orléans overnight to recover.
 As a result, she did not participate in the evening war council.
 The next morning, 7 May, she was asked to sit out the final assault on the Boulevart-Tourelles, but she refused and roused to join the French camp on the south bank, much to the joy of the people of Orléans.
 The citizens raised more levies on her behalf and set about repairing the bridge with beams to enable a two-sided attack on the complex.
 Artillery was positioned on the island of Saint-Antoine.

 Early in the morning, Joan was struck down while standing in the trench to the south of Les Tourelles, by a longbow arrow between the neck and left shoulder and was hurriedly taken away.
 Rumors of her death bolstered the English defenders and faltered French morale.
 But, according to eyewitnesses, she returned later during the evening and told the soldiers that a final assault would carry the fortress.
 Joan's confessor/chaplain, Jean Pasquerel, later stated that Joan herself had some type of premonition or foreknowledge of her wound, stating the day before the attack that "tomorrow blood will flow from my body above my breast."
 Further assaults against Les Tourelles during the day were beaten back.
 As evening was approaching, Jean de Dunois had decided to leave the final assault for the next day.
 Informed of the decision, Joan went off for a period of quiet prayer, then returned to the area south of Les Tourelles, telling the troops that when her banner touched the fortress wall the place would be theirs.
 When one soldier shouted "It's touching! (the wall)", Joan replied "Tout est vostre – et y entrez!" ("All is yours, – go in!").
 The French soldiery rushed in, swarming up the ladders into the fortification.

 The French carried the day and forced the English out of the boulevart and back into the last redoubt of the Tourelles.
 But the drawbridge connecting them gave way, and Glasdale fell into the river and perished.
 The French pressed on to storm the Tourelles itself, from both sides (the bridge now repaired).
 The Tourelles, half-burning, was finally taken in the evening.

 English losses were heavy.
 Counting other actions on the day (notably the interception of reinforcements rushed to the defense), the English had suffered nearly a thousand killed, and 600 prisoners.
-200 French prisoners were found in the complex and released.
+Around 200 French prisoners were found in the complex and released.